dell/csm-docs/content/docs/concepts/authorization/v2.x/configuration/powermax/_index.md

     Refer to the [Install the Driver](../../../../../getting-started/installation/kubernetes/powermax/helm/#install-driver) section where you edit `samples/secret/secret.yaml` with the credentials of the PowerMax.

-    Update endpoint to match the localhost endpoint in `samples/secret/karavi-authorization-config.json`.
-Leave `username` and `password` with the default values base64 encoded.
+    - Update `primaryEndpoint` and `endpoint` to an HTTPS localhost endpoint that the authorization sidecar will listen on.
+    - The `username` and `password` can be any value since they will be ignored.

     **Note:** Authorization does not currently support the `backupEndpoint` parameter.